felwag/photoreceptor-pattern-analysis/README.md

 - https://clij.github.io/clijx-assistant/

 To open the Weka pixel or label classifier, type in "Weka" in the ImageJ/FIJI search window and select:
-- pixel classifier: "Binary Weka Pixel Classifier (CLIJxWEKA, ijm, java)"
+- Pixel classifier: "Binary Weka Pixel Classifier (CLIJxWEKA, ijm, java)"
-- label classifier: "Weka Label Classifier (CLIJxWEKA, ijm, java)"
+- Label classifier: "Weka Label Classifier (CLIJxWEKA, ijm, java)"

 About usage of the:
 - Pixel classifier: follow the commands in the Log window, otherwise usage is similar to the label classifier (see below)